Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: Boundary states in superconductor with imbalanced fermions

+Now we consider the case where superconducting pairing takes place in a model with spin imbalance, i.e., unequal densities of spin components.
+In an infinite system, when there is a critical disparity of Fermi momenta of spin-up and spin-down fermionic components, the system undergoes a phase transition into an inhomogeneous FFLO state \cite{FuldeFerrell1964,LarkinOvchinnikov1964}.
+In such a state, the system has a modulation in the phase or modulus of the order-parameter field.
+At the level of the Ginzburg-Landau theory, a phase transition into such a state manifests itself through the coefficient in front of the quadratic gradient term becoming negative.
+Therefore, for the energy to be bounded from below, one needs to retain higher-order gradient terms with positive prefactors.

-Combining results of microscopic derivation for bulk \cite{buzdin1997generalized} and boundary \secref{sec_derivation} we obtain GL model with spin imbalance:
+Combining the results of the microscopic derivation for bulk \cite{buzdin1997generalized} and boundary \secref{sec_derivation} we obtain the GL model with spin imbalance:

-The boundary conditions are obtained from considering the mirror reflected model.
-This procedure is similar to the case of de Gennes approximation of zero $\gamma$ \eqref{bc_h_0}.
-Namely, condition of finiteness of energy and variation of $F$ with respect to $\psi^*$ correspondingly give boundary conditions:
+Let us now study the problem of the boundary conditions in the presence of the higher-order derivative terms.
+These conditions are obtained from considering the mirror reflected model.
+The condition of finiteness of energy and variation of $F$ with respect to $\psi^*$ gives us the boundary conditions: